yanatan16/tethr.io/README.md

     // sad... do something
   })

-  // Finally, we can send messages to the peer whenever we like peer.send({some: 'message', just: 4, you: null})
+  // Finally, we can send custom events and messages to the peer whenever we like peer.send('custom-event', {some: 'message', just: 4, you: null}) })
-})
 ```